opentargets/genetics-v2d-data/README.md

       - Two associations don't have the same number of SNPs in SNPS, CHR_ID and CHR_POS.
 These have been dropped as they are ambiguous.
       - I am assuming that variants with id e.g. chr21:43693789 are from build GRCh37.
-      - Variants that do not have a rsid or chr:pos will be dropped
+      - Associations that do not have a rsid or chr:pos will be dropped
-      - Variants that do not have a match in the Ensembl VCF will be dropped.
+      - Associations that do not have a match in the Ensembl VCF will be dropped.
     - Steps:
       - Load GWAS Catalog data and split multiSNPs into separate rows
       - Load Ensembl VCF and split multiallelic sites into multiple rows